-Throughout the year ending 31 July 2018, the College's Remuneration Committee comprised of four members of the Corporation.
+Throughout the year ending 31 July 2019, the College's Remuneration Committee comprised of four members of the Corporation.
 The Committee's responsibilities are to make recommendations to the Board on the remuneration and benefits of the Accounting Officer and other senior post-holders as appropriate.
+During the 2018/19 year the Remuneration Committee did not meet during a period of change within the Corporation, so the responsibilities of the Committee were assumed by the full Corporation.

-Details of remuneration for the year ended 31 July 2018 are set out in note 7 to the financial statements.
+Details of remuneration for the year ended 31 July 2019 are set out in note 7 to the financial statements.